philuttley/prog4aa_lesson2/_episodes/02-errors.md

 > ~~~
 > {: .language-python}
 >
-> Visually it is impossible to spot the error.
+> Visually it may be difficult to spot the error (although Jupyter notebooks will now highlight the
+> problem for you).
 > Fortunately, Python does not allow you to mix tabs and spaces.
 >
 > ~~~